-During the financial year under review, the Board consists of six (6) members, comprising two (2) Executive Directors and four (4) Independent Non-Executive Directors.
+During the financial year under review, the Board consists of six (6) members, comprising one (1) Executive Director, one (1) Non-Independent and Non-Executive Director, and four (4) Independent Non-Executive Directors.
 This composition fulfils the requirements as set out under the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities"), which stipulate that at least two (2) Directors or one-third of the Board, whichever is the higher, to be independent Directors.
 The profile of each Director is presented on pages 5 to 7 of the Annual Report.
 The Directors, with their diverse backgrounds and specialisations, collectively bring with them a wide range of experience and expertise in areas such as engineering, entrepreneurship, finance, taxation, accounting and audit, legal and economics.

-The presence of four (4) Independent Directors shall provide unbiased and independent views and judgement in the decision making process at the Board level and to ensure that no significant decisions and policies are made by any individual, and that the interest of minority shareholders are safeguarded.
+The presence of the Independent Directors shall provide unbiased and independent views and judgement in the decision making process at the Board level and to ensure that no significant decisions and policies are made by any individual, and that the interest of minority shareholders are safeguarded.

 The positions of the Chairman and the Managing Director are held by two (2) individuals.
 There is a clear division of responsibilities between the Chairman and the Managing Director which will ensure a balance of power and authority.
-Generally, the Chairman is responsible for the orderly conduct and working of the Board while the Managing Director is responsible for the day-to-day management of the Group as well as to implement policies and strategies adopted by the Board.
+Generally, the Chairman is responsible for the orderly conduct and working of the Board while the Managing Director is responsible for the day to day management of the Group as well as to implement policies and strategies adopted by the Board.
 The Board exercises its responsibilities collectively.